intel/he-toolkit/README.md

 ## Adding a new command

 The following steps allows to add a new subcommand to `hekit` as a command or tool.
-Below `TODO-ACTION` must be replaced by a word or set of words that described the functionality of the new command.
+Below `ACTION` must be replaced by a word or set of words that described the functionality of the new command.

-* Create a new python file TODO_ACTION.py inside either the [commands](kit/commands) directory or the [tools](kit/tools) directory.
+* Create a new python file ACTION.py inside either the [commands](kit/commands) directory or the [tools](kit/tools) directory.

 * Create a function to set the parser of the subcommand (the subparser to `hekit` parser).